 - Power of Trust: John sees just how much his insanity is trusted by the fact Zhaan will only fire on them when his body is the one to confirm the plan.
 He might come up with scary and deranged plans, but after all this time if they come from him, they tend to be trusted.

-- Ramming Always Works: Averted by Zhann, who seizes control of Halos-1 and swerves to avoid impact with Moya.
+- Ramming Always Works: Averted by Zhaan, who seizes control of Halos-1 and swerves to avoid impact with Moya.

-- Shout-Out: The Halosians were an homage to the Skeksis, the major villains in an earlier Henson feature, The Dark Crystal.
+- The Halosians were an homage to the Skeksis, the major villains in an earlier Henson feature, The Dark Crystal, and may or may not have been built using the skeletons of the Skeksis.

 - This episode's title is a tribute to a novel of the same name by sci-fi author Clifford Simak, which is one of show writer Michael Cassutt's favorite books.